ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ### A first look

-Open the todoMVC application and go to line 100.<br/>
+Open the [TodoMVC](https://codesandbox.io/s/todomvc-final-qnfjr) application and go to line 100.<br/>
 In the App root component, you can find the `useScenarios` function.<br/>
 The behaviours we want to enable are listed here.<br/>
 You can disable a behaviour by uncommenting them.<br/>